 Figure \ref{figprops} shows the obtained propagators shifted by $-c$ on a logarithmic scale.
 Exponential behavior is a fairly good approximation as can be seen quantitatively in figure \ref{figdataoverfit} which shows the ratio (data-$c$)/($a\exp(-m r))$ for $\kp_2=1.240$.
 In this case the deviations from 1 are at the percent level in the fit domain; for the other $\kp_2$ such deviations are smaller by an order of magnitude.
 The local minimum near $r=18$ occurs where the volume-distance correlator has its maximum (cf.\ figure \ref{fignp240} in appendix \ref{appintroDT}).

 Remarkably, this maximum hardly affects the nearly exponential behavior of the shifted propagators.
 Surprising is also the fact that this behavior occurs all the way down to about $r=6$.
 It implies that using the exact form (\ref{GnegR}) of $G(r)$ in a fit function of the form $c+a\, G(r)$ {\em cannot fit the data}.
-(This becomes immediately clear when trying such fits.
-One also notes that $G(r)$ in (\ref{GnegR}) approaches the leading term in its asymptotic expansion to 1\% accuracy only for $r/r_0 > 2.59$; for $\kp_2=1.240$ this means $r > 80$ !.)
+This becomes also immediately clear when trying such fits.
+Last, but not least, one notes that $G(r)$ in (\ref{GnegR}) approaches the leading term in its asymptotic expansion to 1\% accuracy only for $r/r_0 > 2.59$; for $\kp_2=1.240$ this means $r > 80$ !